Updated post: 15/06/19 | June 2019

 By now you should have worked up a good appetite.
 To make you salivate more, check out the cheeses, fruit & vegetables and jars of mustard in Colmar’s airy 14th Century covered market.
 You will find entrances on Rue des Vignerons and Rue des Écoles.

-Then stop by Légumez-Moi, in the centre of the market, for one of their delicious gratins, a glass of delicious local Reisling and quick service with a smile.
+Then stop by Légumez-Moi, in the centre of the market, for one of their delicious gratins, a glass of local Reisling and quick service with a smile.
 Cheap too.

 AFTERNOON: COLMAR’S CANALS AND CHURCHES